JuliaPhylo/PhyloNetworks.jl/README.md

 -->

 For a list of all the functions in the PhyloNetworks package, and all the options on the SNaQ function, refer to the [PDF documentation](https://github.com/crsl4/PhyloNetworks/blob/master/docs/PhyloNetworks.pdf).

+#### Simple use of Julia objects
+For a small example on how Julia objects can be accessed, see [here](https://github.com/crsl4/PhyloNetworks/blob/master/docs/howto.md)

 #### Multiple alleles